 For advice about international exchange and studying abroad, please visit the Facultary Exchange Coordinator at the Facultary International Office.

-The study advisor for Nanomaterials Science is Lauw Klaassen.
-His contact details are listed below.
+The study advisors for Nanomaterials Science are Lauw Klaassen and Yo-Yi Pat.
+Their contact details are:.

 Questions not related to your study programme

 In some cases you may want to consult someone who is not related to your specific study programme.
 For example, if you fall behind due to extenuating circumstances or mental health issues, and it is not possible to correct this through an adjustment in your programme.
 If this is the case, you may use the contacts mentioned below.

 Student services provides information about studying and student life, such as information about admissions, registration, tuition fees, student finance, administrative grants, career orientation, student organisations and studying abroad.

 Student psychologists can help you to solve study-related problems and to address personal problems.
 Read more information here and book an appointment.

 Due to increased measures by the government, the UU’s Student Counsellors have decided to take responsibility with regards to the health of our students.

 Therefore, the Executive Board of the UU have decided that all face-to-face meetings in the upcoming weeks are to be cancelled.

 All planned appointments will take place via telephone or a video chat service.